Tuesday, November 22, 2016

 Attributed to Giacomo Graffeo, Saint Catherine Is Tortured

-from St. Catherine of Alexandria Cycle
+From the Saint Catherine of Alexandria Cycle

 Italian (Sicily), c.1500